streamnsight/oke-kubeflow-manifests/README.md

 LetsEncrypt will retry validating the domain name for a while.
 Once the Domain name is resolved by DNS, LetsEncrypt will create the certificate.
 This can take some time.

+To check if DNS is resolving, use a tool like [https://mxtoolbox.com/SuperTool.aspx](https://mxtoolbox.com/SuperTool.aspx)

 ### IDCS Config

 - From the OCI Console, go to Identity & Security -> Identity -> Federation
 - Click the OracleIdentityCloudService provider
 - Click the Oracle Identity Cloud Service Console URL to get to the IDCS admin console (!!! admin rights to the IDCS console is required to perform this step.
 Ask you ID admin to do this if you do not have access)
+  Note: Any IDCS instance you manage can be used.
+It does not have to be the one attached to the tenancy.
 - Create an App in IDCS (type: Confidential Application).
-Name is KubeFlow or something identifying the usage.
+- Set a name like KubeFlow or something identifying the usage.
+Click Next
+- Click Configure this App as a client now.
-- Give it the `Client Credentials` and `Authorization Code` grant types.
+- Check the checkbox in front of `Client Credentials` and `Authorization Code` grant types.
 - Provide a Redirect URL.
 Using Dex, it will be `https://<domain_name>/dex/callback`
+- Click Next, Next and Finish.
-- Take note of the Client ID and Client Secret and inpu them in the `kubeflow.env` file.
+- Take note of the Client ID and Client Secret and input them in the `kubeflow.env` file.
+- The IDCS_URL is the full domain name of the idcs instance url of the type: `https://idcs-<xxx>.identity.oraclecloud.com` (without trailing slash)
+- Click Activate to activate the application.

-- Edit the issuer URL in IDCS left-side menu -> Security -> OAuth -> Issuer: Enter the instance url of the type: `https://idcs-<xxx>.identity.oraclecloud.com` (without trailing slash)
+- Edit the issuer URL in IDCS left-side menu -> Security -> OAuth -> Issuer: Enter the same value as the IDCS_URL (without trailing slash)

 - In IDCS left-side menu -> Settings -> Default Settings, make sure the Access Signing Certificate option is turned ON.